 - Centro Ristorante – a popular Italian restaurant at 1037 Denman Street, so just up the street from English Bay Beach.
 Their 2019 Dine Out Vancouver menu costs $35 and includes a choice of lamb ragu, bucatini cacio e pepe or seafood linguine with clams.

-Science World End of False Creek Restaurants
+Science World End of False Creek Restaurants in 2019

 - Campagnolo – a highly rated casual dining Italian restaurant at 1020 Main Street, not too far from Rogers Arena.
 The restaurant is known for its “nose-to-tail cooking,” so if you order fish don’t be surprised if you get a whole one!
 Conde Nast Traveler once rated Campagnolo one of the top 50 new restaurants in the world, so it comes with high expectations.
 Its Dine Out Vancouver menu for both lunch and dinner is $35.

 Street Food City is an event involving food trucks that’s part of the Dine Out Vancouver Festival.
 See below for information about the event, or even further below for a brief video showing you what it looks like.

 Celebrating its eighth year in 2019, Street Food City ran from January 21st until the 27th.
 Typically a dozen or so food trucks are on site and available for business from around 11:00 am until 3:00 pm on the Monday, Tuesday, Wednesday and Thursday, and from 11:00 am until 5:00 pm on the Friday, Saturday and Sunday.

 Street Food City takes place in the north plaza (šx????n?q Xwtl’e7énk Square) outside the Vancouver Art Gallery on Georgia Street (between Howe and Hornby).
 A dozen or so restaurants participate each day, although 20 or so take part in total, and as many as 20,000 people show up to try the foods over the course of the week.